-Keto or Ketogenic diets have become wildly popular in recent years, promising, and often resulting in signifiant weight loss.
-But is a keto diet really safe and healthy for everyone?
 Keto diets are extremely high in fat, and have actually been around for quite a long time.
-Believe it or not, the original keto diet had nothing to do with helping someone lose weight.
-Before you jump into this type of diet, here is a little more info that might help you make you’re decision.
+Believe it or not, the original intent of a keto diet had nothing to do with weight loss.

 What is a keto diet?

 Keto diets are nothing new and have been around for nearly 100 years.
-Originally developed by Mayo Clinic doctor, Russell Wilder, as a method of controlling type 1 diabetes before insulin was available as a treatment.
-He used this type of diet to better manage the body’s inability to manage blood sugar levels the way the pancreas otherwise could in healthy individuals.
+Originally developed by Mayo Clinic doctor, Russell Wilder, a ketogenic diet was something that helped control type 1 diabetes before insulin was available as a treatment.
+Wilder used this type of diet to better manage the body's inability to manage blood sugar levels the way the pancreas otherwise could in healthy individuals.

-The diet itself is extreme, with carbohydrate intake limited to 10 – 35 grams of carbohydrates a day, or the equivalent of a handful or two of carrots.
-The main form of energy is derived from a very high fat way of eating.
-A few examples of keno-friendly meals include:
+The diet itself is extreme, with carbohydrate intake limited to 10 - 35 grams a day, or the equivalent of a handful or two of carrots.

 - Scrambled eggs + spinach + avocado